tjknoth/cse130-web/grades.md

 ### Discussions (+5%)

-Extra credit for top-20 best participants in Canvas discussions, determined by the instruction team.
+Extra credit for top-20 best participants in Piazza discussions, determined by the instruction team.